Central Islip State Hospital

-Central Islip State Hospital was one of four major hospital “farms” on Long Island to house the mentally ill from Manhattan.
-3 The others included Kings County Farm Colony that opened in the fall of 1886 to house those from Brooklyn, Pilgrim that opened in 1931 and Edgewood that opened in 1946 (acting as Pilgrim’s tuberculosis division).
+Central Islip State Hospital was one of four major hospital “farms” on Long Island that housed the mentally unwell from Manhattan.
+3 Other included the circa 1886 Kings County Farm Colony that housed those from Brooklyn, Pilgrim State Hospital that opened in 1931, and Edgewood State Hospital that opened as Pilgrim’s tuberculosis division in 1946.

 Deinstitutionalization, the process of replacing long-term psychiatric hospitals with community mental health services, began in 1960.
 5 The movement towards deinstitutionalization was born out of a socio-political movement for community-based services and open hospitals and the advent of psychotropic drugs and financial rationales.
 6